rotto32/hrext07-my-cruddy-app/README.md

  Updated page to grab to display a user from localStorage on the 'your profile' section instead of default pn 2/14 fixed bug with remove button on 2/14
- Fixed issue with users and restaurants not being sorted into the correct column on 2/14
+ Fixed issue with users and restaurants not being sorted into the correct column on 2/14 Fixed bug with default user being added to the your profile section instead of one from local storage on 2/14